SharafatKarim/pstu-cse-academic/Semester 5/networking/exercises/TCP⁄IP Protocol Suite (Forouzan)/exercise-tcp⁄ip.typ

   What is the first address (network address) and the last address (limited broadcast address) in this block? \
   *Ans:* The first address is 182.44.82.0 and the last address is 182.44.82.63.

-// 23.
-In fixed-length subnetting, find the number of 1s that must be added to the mask if
-// the number of desired subnets is.
++ In fixed-length subnetting, find the number of 1s that must be added to the mask if the number of desired subnets is \_\_\_\_ . \
-// a.
-2
+  a.
+2 *Ans:* 1 \
-// b.
-62
+  b.
+62 *Ans:* 6 \
-// c.
-122
+  c.
+122 *Ans:* 7 \
-// d.
-250
+  d.
+250 *Ans:* 8 \

+  #highlight()[
+    Use formula $2^n$ >= number of subnets to find n!
+  ]

-// 24.
-An organization is granted the block 16.0.0.0/8.
-The administrator wants to create
-// 500 fixed-length subnets.
++ An organization is granted the block 16.0.0.0/8.
+The administrator wants to create 500 fixed-length subnets. \

+  + Find the subnet mask.
+    *Ans:* 255.255.128.0
+  + Find the number of addresses in each subnet.
+    *Ans:* $2^{15}$
+  + Find the first and the last address in the first subnet.
+    *Ans:* 16.0.0.0 - 16.0.127.255
+  + Find the first and the last address in the last subnet (subnet 500).
+    *Ans:* 16.255.128.0 - 16.255.255.255

++ An organization is granted the block 130.56.0.0/16.
+The administrator wants to create 1024 subnets. \
-// a.
+  a.
 Find the subnet mask.
-// b.
+  b.
 Find the number of addresses in each subnet.
-// c.
+  c.
 Find the first and the last address in the first subnet.
-// d.
-Find the first and the last address in the last subnet (subnet 500).
-// 25.
-An organization is granted the block 130.56.0.0/16.
-The administrator wants to
-// create 1024 subnets.
-// a.
-Find the subnet mask.
-// b.
-Find the number of addresses in each subnet.
-// c.
-Find the first and the last address in the first subnet.
-// d.
+  d.
 Find the first and the last address in the last subnet (subnet 1024).
+  *Ans:* check Rising's other solution...

-// 26.
-An organization is granted the block 211.17.180.0/24.
-The administrator wants to
-// create 32 subnets.
+26. An organization is granted the block 211.17.180.0/24.
+The administrator wants to create 32 subnets.
-// a.
+a.
 Find the subnet mask.
-// b.
+b.
 Find the number of addresses in each subnet.
-// c.
+c.
 Find the first and the last address in the first subnet.
-// d.
+d.
 Find the first and the last address in the last subnet (subnet 32).
-// 27.
-Write the following mask in slash notation (/n):
+27. Write the following mask in slash notation (/n):
-// a.
+a.
 255.255.255.0
-// b.
+b.
 255.0.0.0
-// c.
+c.
 255.255.224.0
-// d.
+d.
 255.255.240.0
-// 28.
-Find the range of addresses in the following blocks:
+28. Find the range of addresses in the following blocks:
-// a.
+a.
 123.56.77.32/29
-// b.
+b.
 200.17.21.128/27
-// c.
+c.
 17.34.16.0/23
-// d.
+d.
 180.34.64.64/30
-// 29.
-In classless addressing, we know the first and the last address in the block.
-Can we
-// find the prefix length?
+29. In classless addressing, we know the first and the last address in the block.
+Can we find the prefix length?
 If the answer is yes, show the process and give an example.
-// 30.
-In classless addressing, we know the first address and the number of addresses in
+30. In classless addressing, we know the first address and the number of addresses in the block.
-// the block.
 Can we find the prefix length?
-If the answer is yes, show the process and
-// give an example.
+If the answer is yes, show the process and give an example.
-// 31.
-In classless addressing, can two blocks have the same prefix length?
+31. In classless addressing, can two blocks have the same prefix length?
 Explain.
-// 32.
-In classless addressing, we know the first address and one of the addresses in
-// the block (not necessarily the last address).
+32. In classless addressing, we know the first address and one of the addresses in the block (not necessarily the last address).
 Can we find the prefix length?
-// Explain.
+Explain.
-// 33.
-An ISP is granted a block of addresses starting with 150.80.0.0/16.
-The ISP wants
-// to distribute these blocks to 2600 customers as follows:
+33. An ISP is granted a block of addresses starting with 150.80.0.0/16.
+The ISP wants to distribute these blocks to 2600 customers as follows:
-// a.
-The first group has 200 medium-size businesses; each needs approximately
+a.
+The first group has 200 medium-size businesses; each needs approximately 128 addresses.
-// 128 addresses.
-// b.
-The second group has 400 small businesses; each needs approximately
+b.
+The second group has 400 small businesses; each needs approximately 16 addresses.
-// 16 addresses.
-// c.
+c.
 The third group has 2000 households; each needs 4 addresses.
-// Design the subblocks and give the slash notation for each subblock.
-Find out how
-// many addresses are still available after these allocations.
-// 34.
-An ISP is granted a block of addresses starting with 120.60.4.0/20.
-The ISP wants
-// to distribute these blocks to 100 organizations with each organization receiving
-// 8 addresses only.
 Design the subblocks and give the slash notation for each subblock.
+Find out how many addresses are still available after these allocations.
+34. An ISP is granted a block of addresses starting with 120.60.4.0/20.
+The ISP wants to distribute these blocks to 100 organizations with each organization receiving 8 addresses only.
+Design the subblocks and give the slash notation for each subblock.
-// Find out how many addresses are still available after these allocations.
+Find out how many addresses are still available after these allocations.
-// 35.
-An ISP has a block of 1024 addresses.
-It needs to divide the addresses to 1024 cus-
+35. An ISP has a block of 1024 addresses.
+It needs to divide the addresses to 1024 cus- tomers.
-// tomers.
 Does it need subnetting?
 Explain your answer.

 // --------------------------
 // Ending of ch 5